neuro-inc/neuro-cli/neuro-sdk/docs/buckets_reference.rst

       :param ~typing.Optional[str] name: Name of the persistent credentials.
 Should be unique among all user's bucket persistent credentials.

+      :param str read_only: Allow only read-only access using created credentials. ``False`` by default.

       :param str cluster_name: cluster to create a persistent credentials.
 Default is current cluster.